PeterDenton/Eigenvector-Eigenvalue-Identity/Readme.md

 # Eigenvector-Eigenvalue Identity Code

 This code generates a random Hermitian matrix of dimension n and then calculates the norm squared of the elements of the normed eigenvectors, |v<sub>i,j</sub>|<sup>2</sup>.
-It then verifies that it is equivalent to numpy.
+It then verifies that the result is equivalent to that calculated with numpy.
 To use this code simply run the file as is to numerically verify the formula:
 ```
 python E2.py